There is absolutely nothing worse than a lace front wig with glue caked on the front or lifting in the wind.

 - Leave the mixture on the wig for about 20 minutes or so, then rinse it thoroughly.

-- I finish by washing the paste off with a purple shampoo.
-This will give your knots a cooler tone and leave you with a nice, golden blonde.
+- I finish by washing the paste off with purple shampoo.
+This will give your knots a cooler tone and leave you with a lovely, golden blonde.

 Wash Your Wig

 For safety reasons and to give your look that extra fresh pizzazz, you should wash your lace front wig before you wear it.
 I like to think that we never know the exact origin of our pieces, which is why I opt for washing a new unit every time.